mum0n/model_size/docs/size_structured_model_snowcrab.md

 \text{ln}(\theta/(1-\theta)) = \boldsymbol{X}^{T}\boldsymbol{\beta} + O_i + \boldsymbol{\epsilon}.
 $$

 The posterior prediction of the probability $\theta_i$ associated with each sampled observation $i$ describes the likely number of successes for a given number of trials.
 Being a Bernoulli process, the number of trials is $\eta=1$.
 As mentioned above, associated with each such trial is the swept-area of the sampling gear, any subsampling and quite often vessel/gear correction factors (though the latter vessel/gear correction does not apply to our case) and accounted in the offset term, $O_i$, for each observation.
-Thus, $O_i$, can be seen as the effective sampling effort (in our case in units of surface area, $m^2$) that standardizes observations to a common basis (areal density).
+Thus, $O_i$, can be seen as the effective sampling effort (in our case in units of surface area, $m^2$) that standardizes observations to a common basis (number / $m^2$).
 The number of successes predicted, $N_i$, for a single binomial trial and a given effective sampling effort is:

 $$
 N_i = \theta_i \cdot \eta \cdot O_i \\